 I spent 10 years working in the industrial process control industry.
 Let me describe how a completely different type of business runs a very similar process in a completely different way.

-Consider a manufacturing plant, say an Oil Refinery.
+Consider a manufacturing plan or an oil refinery.
 In many respects it goes through the very same process:

 - Do some research: engineers gather information about the industrial manufacturing process based on relatively well known chemical and physical processes.